-- You need to visit the Official Website Of GDRFA to start your application process
+- You need to visit the Official Website of GDRFA Return Permit Link to start your application process

 - Prepare all of the required documents; your passport, visa, and Emirates ID.
 Then you will be required to enter your Residency File Number.
 Which you’ll and on your visa under file.
 Fill out the form accordingly.